Overall Score 7.0 Represents average audio ecosystem compatibility score.

 Jabra Evolve2 Buds driver unit is 6mm in diameter,

-, many people have a misconception that driver units of a bigger size automatically produce better sound quality.
+, as many tend to believe that driver units of a bigger size automatically produce better sound quality.

-However, large drivers usually have difficulty producing high frequencies so yeah, larger drivers can generate louder sound, but this does not mean that they deliver better quality sound.
+However, large drivers find it difficult to produce high frequencies so yeah, larger drivers can generate louder sound, but this does not imply that they deliver better quality sound.

 both devices make sound with equal bass

-both devices can generate equal treble
+both devices generate equal treble

 The sound pressure level, is the level of pressure of sound, in decibels, dB, JLab Go Air's measurement is 103dB/mW.
 Devices with a higher sound pressure level are generally louder when supplied with any given audio source.